lukkawai/docker-compose-stack/README.md

 3.Buying.php: on line 13, change the ip address to your own docker IP address 4.Registration.php: on line 13, change the ip address to your own docker IP address
 5. Ticket.php: on line 16, change the ip address to your own docker IP address

+The default username and password for database login and myphpadmin: username:root password:test

+The website can be accessed by http://localhost/3335